galguibra/galguibra/README.md

 #### Batch CSV Loader

-&emsp; &emsp; I coded the load_csv module to handle the majority of that process on its own, and to prepare datasets for easy collation and merging during later steps in the analysis process.
+&emsp; &emsp; I coded the load_csv module to handle the majority of that process on its own, and to prepare datasets for easy collation and joining during later steps in the analysis process.
+I also wanted to future-proof the module for use in the reproduction distribution of the project files, so I made sure to include robust, modular import tools rather than just relying on local file paths.
+The module made it very straightforward to just list whichever data files
+I needed in the moment and lazy load them in an easily workable format, with each dataset already set up to combine with others for joint analysis, data binning, visualization, etc.

 #### Permuted, Non-Parametric Hypothesis Testing